History of the Texas Ranger Division: Civil War and late 19th century

 After Texas seceded from the United States in 1861 during the American Civil War, many Rangers enlisted individually to fight for the Confederacy, such as Walter P. Lane, George W. Baylor, Thomas S. Lubbock, Benjamin McCulloch, Henry Eustace McCulloch, John B. Jones, Leander H. McNelly and John Ford.
 Although the famous Eighth Texas Cavalry regiment was widely known as Terry's Texas Rangers, neither its leader and founder, Benjamin Franklin Terry, nor the majority of its members had been affiliated with the state agency.
 The fact that both groups have often been regarded as related (and Terry's men themselves had thus adopted the organization's name) speaks of the widespread fame that the Rangers had achieved by that time.
-During the Civil War, the duties of scouting the state frontiers for Union troops, hostile Indians and deserters devolved upon those who could not be drafted into the Confederate Army because of their age or other disabilities.
+During the Civil War, the duties of scouting the state frontiers for Union troops, hostile Natives and deserters devolved upon those who could not be drafted into the Confederate Army because of their age or other disabilities.
 This mixed group was never officially considered a Ranger force, although their work was essentially the same.
 In April 1865 General John A. Wharton of the "Terry's Texas Rangers" was shot and killed after an argument with George W. Baylor-who served in the Texas Rangers Frontier Battalion after the Civil War until 1882.

 During Reconstruction, the Rangers were replaced by a Union-controlled version of the Rangers aka the Texas State Police.
 Charged with enforcing unpopular new laws that came with reintegration, that organization fell into disrepute.
 The TSP only existed from July 22, 1870 to April 22, 1873.

 The scenario changed radically for the Rangers with the state election of 1873.
 When newly elected Governor Richard Coke took office in January 1874, it marked the end of Reconstruction for the Lone Star State, and he vigorously restored order to Texas in pursuit of improvements to both the economy and security.
-Once again Indians and Mexican bandits were threatening the frontiers, and once again the Rangers were tasked with solving the problem.
+Once again Natives and Mexican bandits were threatening the frontiers, and once again the Rangers were tasked with solving the problem.
 That same year, the state legislature authorized the recommissioning of the Rangers, and a special force was created within its aegis: the Frontier Battalion, consisting of six companies of 75 men each under the command of Major John B. Jones.
-This group played a major role in the control of ordinary criminals as well as the defense against hostile Indian tribes, which was particularly necessary in the period of lawlessness and social collapse of the Reconstruction.
+This group played a major role in the control of ordinary criminals as well as the defense against hostile Native tribes, which was particularly necessary in the period of lawlessness and social collapse of the Reconstruction.